Principals and Managers

 Rehabilitation should commence as soon as possible after an injury or illness occurs and may include:

 An employee's rehabilitation is coordinated by a Rehabilitation and Return to Work Coordinator.
-To find out who your rehabilitation coordinator is, either contact your school or the Senior Injury Management Consultant for your region.

 The rehabilitation process is outlined in the following flowcharts: